sankari-Perumal/CTSHealthSurveyForm/README.md

-# Health survey regieteration form Test Automation framework
+# Health survey registeration form Test Automation framework

 ## Description
 This automation Project is implemented using following tools and technologies